AntenehSilTil/alx-low_level_programming/0x15-file_io/README.md

-This is the readme file of the alx project 0x15.
-C - File I/O
+ is the README file for the ALX assignment of 0x15-file